outdoorguy24/basic_landing_page/content/pages/about.md

 # About My Website

 Welcome to my personal website!
-This site was built as a simple static site using HTML, CSS, and JavaScript, with markdown for content.
+This site is show off my coding ability (with the help of AI).
+I want to create a mobile iOS app that retains simple, rustic vibe specifically for men.

 ## About Me